Witness Interviews in Internal Investigations: The UK Perspective

 In the United States, an Upjohn warning is given at the start of the interview, where lawyers are present.
 This practice is often adopted in many investigations in the United Kingdom, even where there is no involvement of US authorities at that time.
 The warning sets out that:

-- The company might choose to waive its privilege and disclose matters discussed in interview to the authorities.
+- the company might choose to waive its privilege and disclose matters discussed in interview to the authorities.

 Upjohn warnings derive from the case of Upjohn Co v.
-United States, where it was held that the privilege that attaches to communications between a company’s lawyers and its employees is the company’s privilege, and not that of its employees.
+United States,48 where it was held that the privilege that attaches to communications between a company’s lawyers and its employees is the company’s privilege, and not that of its employees.
 While there is no formal requirement for these warnings to be given in the United Kingdom, it is considered best practice to do so.

 The witness should be reminded of the confidential nature of the interview and, where appropriate, be told that it is a fact-finding exercise.
-However, if a company has decided to waive privilege prior to the interview and provide details to the authorities, the Upjohn warning may need to be strengthened.
-The company could consider whether to give a more formal caution, similar to that given by the police when investigating suspects, although this would rarely be required.
+If a company has decided to waive privilege prior to the interview and provide details to the authorities, the Upjohn warning may need to be strengthened.
+The company could consider whether to give a more formal caution, similar to that given by the police when investigating suspects, although this will rarely be required.
 If necessary, the witness should be told that while not part of a disciplinary process, the information provided could inform a decision on whether to instigate disciplinary action.